peterhinch/micropython-samples/astronomy/README.md

 horizon.
 * `has_risen(sun: bool)->bool` Returns `True` if the selected object has risen.
 * `has_set(sun: bool)->bool` Returns `True` if the selected object has set.
-* `moonphase()->float` Return current phase: 0.0 <= result < 1.0.
-0.0 is new
-moon, 0.5 is full.
-See [section 3](./README.md#3-the-moonphase-function) for observations about this.
 * `set_lto(t)` Set local time offset `LTO` in hours relative to UTC.
-Primarily intended for daylight saving time.
+Primarily intended for system longitude.
 The value is checked to ensure `-15.0 < lto < 15.0`.
 See [section 2.3](./README.md#23-effect-of-local-time).

 The return value of the rise and set method is determined by the `variant` arg.